colonyengine/colony/devref/DEVREF-lexicon.md

 - **texture object**: Data in the GPU memory representing a texture.
 It is constructed, manipulated, and destroyed by the GPU driver API (such as OpenGL, Vulkan, etc).

+- **unregistered**: When an in memory instance is constructed via a *programmatic API* by the *app*, it only exists in the *app runtime* and this state is called *unregistered*.
+It must still be *registered* to the engine so the engine can locate and resolve all needed assets, validate, and make ready the information for use by the *app*.
+An example might be procedural generation of a *texture-map*.
+One would construct the *texture-map* with the *texture-map* *programmatic API* and then *register* it with the appropriate engine API.